Oregon Health & Science University

 • 2 years’ experience in research and community services, or a combination of related experience, preferably coordinating teams on projects emphasizing quality improvement.

-• National experience working with people who use or need AAC and successfully communicating with them.
+• National experience working with people who use or need AAC and successfully communicate with them.

 • Experience disseminating information in accessible formats.